Jacob-Pickard/Quiz-App/README.md

         [X] Clarify the quiz categories to be more specific, make sure they actually relate to the PMP [X] Create a Scenario based question category
     - Technical Debt
+        [X] Refactored the questions into seperate files.
         [X] Weird error on line #5 in App.jsx that should probably be dealt with at some point even though it doesnt cause any issues (yet)
         [X] Refactor the full quiz category?
 Seems like I should not have to have a 4th category in the code.
 Should be able to pull from the original 3 categories.
     - Bug
         [X] The incorrect/correct indicator does not appear on the last question as the quiz summary and leaderboard popup overtakes it

+Question generation prompt: Here is my current JSON of 40 waterfall questions for my quizzing app.
+They are all relating to the waterfall framework, and are meant to help you study for the PMBOK 7th edition PMP exam.
+I would like for you to create 10 new questions that fit the JSON format, and make sure that they are not redundant/repeated questions.